Taking place at beautiful Jericho Beach in July each year, the Vancouver Folk Music Festival is one of the Lower Mainland’s premier music festivals.

 Where and When

 The Vancouver Folk Music Festival takes place at the park at Jericho Beach in Vancouver.
-In 2025 it happened on the weekend of July 18th to 20th.
-The hours of operation are from 2:00 pm to 11:00 pm on the Friday and from 9:00 am until 11:00 pm on Saturday and Sunday.
+In 2026 it takes place on the weekend of July 17th to 19th.
+The hours of operation are usually from around 2:00 pm to 11:00 pm on Friday and from 9:00 am until 11:00 pm on Saturday and Sunday.
+However, the exact times for 2026 are yet to be confirmed.

 Admission to the Festival

 Ticket prices for the Vancouver Folk Music Festival vary depending on how many days you wish to attend, your age, and when you buy your tickets.
-Early bird rates were in effect until 11:59 pm on June 18th, 2025.
+For 2026, full weekend passes are available at Holiday Rates, which are the lowest prices offered.
+These rates are available until 11:59 pm on December 31st, 2025.

 - Children (ages 12 and under): free when accompanied by a paying adult